matin-n/Election-Analysis/README.md

 ## Election Audit Results
 The analysis shows that:
-- There were 369,711 votes cast in the election.
+- There were 369,711 votes cast in the election
-- The counties results:
-  - Jefferson
-    - Received 10.5% of the votes and 38,855 votes
-  - Denver
-    - Received 82.8% of the votes and 306,055 votes
-  - Arapahoe
-    - Received 6.7% of the votes and 24,801 votes
-- The largest county turnout rate:
-    - Denver, who acquired 82.% of the votes and 306,055 number of votes
+#### Candidate
-- The candidates results:
+The candidates results:
   - Charles Casper Stockham
     -  Received 23.0% of the votes and 85,213 votes
   - Diana DeGette